isuftin/cida-auth/Docker/README.md

 $ export AUTH_ENV_LOCAL=".local"
 ```

 This will cause Docker Compose to pick up your `compose_local.env` file and use the values in there to drive the services.
-These values typically include passwords, internal URLs, etc.
+These values typically include passwords, internal URLs, etc. If any changes are made to any ldif files or to the `addAll.sh` file, you will need to rebuild the auth-ldap container.

 ### OpenLDAP

-The Docker Compose template includes an OpenLDAP server as well as a container that fills the server with a user.
-One issue you may run into is when you first run the seeding server, it will complain about permissions.
-This may be an issue with your host file system.
-To get around this, change the permissions for the `/auth-ldap` folder to 777 by issuing the following: `chmod -R 777 ./auth-ldap` from the directory that the docker-compose file is in.

-The user that's created by default when the LDAP server begins is named `test_user`.
-You can find more information about this user by reading the file `./auth-ldap/ldif_files/people.ldif`.
-The password for this user is `test`.

-If you do not need OpenLDAP support or plan on using your own LDAP server, either comment out the sections for OpenLDAP in docker-compose.yml (ldap-server and ldap-seed) or run compose without those two containers: `docker-compose up auth-database auth-manager-console auth-manager-core`
+The Docker Compose template includes an OpenLDAP server as well as a container that fills the server with users.
+Check https://github.com/osixia/docker-openldap for more information.
+If you do not need OpenLDAP support or plan on using your own LDAP server, either comment out the sections for OpenLDAP in docker-compose.yml (ldap-server and ldap-seed) or run compose without those two containers.

+TODO- Implement LDAPS.
+Currently, only insecure LDAP is working.
+I've not yet attempted to set up secure LDAPS

+#### LDAP Users

+The users are currently stored in the `auth-ldap/ldif_files/people.ldif` file.
+Feel free to change the user names/passwords to fit your testing.
+The password for each user is 'test'.
+Feel free to change that as well by hashing a text value using SHA1 and entering into the people.ldif file.

+The username for the LDAP admin user is `admin`.
+The password for the LDAP admin user is `admin`.
+The password is set in the environments file you run your docker-compose against.
+The key for the value is `LDAP_ADMIN_PASSWORD`.

+#### LDAP Groups

+You may or may not need groups for your LDAP testing, but the seed container will create a single group anyway and put all the users that are in people.ldif by default into that group.
+The group name is `cida_auth_group`.
+Feel free to change this if you need.
+The seed container also modifies the LDAP configuration using the `auth-ldap/ldif_files/addUsersToGroup.ldif` file.
+If you do modify user names, you should update the `addUsersToGroup.ldif` files to match.
+If you choose not to use groups, you can comment out the line in `addAll.sh` that begins with `ldapmodify`.